-All things considered, staff believes that the owner of the utility is putting forth a sufficient good faith effort to respond to customer complaints.
-Therefore, staff recommends that the utility's attempts to resolve customer complaints should be considered satisfactory.
-Based on all the above, staff recommends that the overall quality of service provided by Vantage Development Corporation be considered satisfactory.
+All things considered, we believe that the owner of the utility is putting forth a sufficient good faith effort to respond to customer complaints.
+Therefore, the utility's attempts to resolve customer complaints shall be considered satisfactory.
+Based on all the above, we find that the overall quality of service provided by Vantage shall be considered satisfactory.